Zoom Services Description

 This Zoom Services Description supplements the Terms of Service (“TOS”),Master Subscription Agreement (“MSA”), or Zoom Reseller Customer Terms of Service and describes the Services that may be ordered on an Order Form or through a Reseller Customer Agreement, or provided by Zoom, and sets forth further Service-specific terms and conditions that may apply to Zoom’s provision and Customer’s use of the Services.
 Capitalized terms not defined herein shall have the meanings assigned to them in the TOS, MSA, or Zoom Reseller Customer Terms of Service, as applicable.

 - Definitions.
-For purposes of this Service Description, the following definitions will apply:
+For purposes of this Service Description, the following

 “Hardware Programs” mean services or programs provided by Zoom that enable customers to procure hardware devices for use with Zoom Meeting Services or Zoom Phone Services subject to separate terms with the equipment manufacturers or otherwise as noted in the separate program terms.

 “Host” means an individual who is an identified employee, contractor, or agent of Customer to whom Customer assigns the right to host Meetings.
 A Host may hold an unlimited number of Meetings during the Initial Subscription Term or Renewal Term (as applicable), but the number of Meetings a Host may host concurrently shall depend on whether Customer orders a Concurrent Meetings package on an Order Form.
 A Host subscription may not be shared or used by anyone other than the individual assigned to be a Host.

 “Meeting” means a Zoom Video meeting.

 “Participant” means an individual, other than the Host, who accesses or uses the Services, with or without the permission and knowledge of the Host.